Consortium for Health Education

 - Serving as an American Heart Association Training Center for health care organizations in Athens and surrounding counties

 CHEAO supports the coordination of clinical training of Heritage College medical students in community sites and service learning activities for first- and second-year medical students.
 CHEAO offers students the opportunity to volunteer in clinical and other community health-related experiences.
 Students participate in service learning activities, provide important health-related services to the community, and in the process, learn skills for becoming a better physician.

 CHEAO serves the CME office for the college.
 It supports educational needs of a variety of different health care providers, including the college’s faculty, community physicians in rural and under-served areas of southeast Ohio, alumni, preceptors and clinical faculty in our affiliated hospitals and clinics throughout Ohio.

 American Heart Association Training Center

-CHEAO serves as an American Heart Association Training Center for health care organizations.
-Doctors Hospital of Nelsonville, OhioHealth O’Bleness Hospital, HAVAR Inc, The Sech-Kar Company in Logan and Nelsonville and the Vinton County Department of Job and Family Services are satellite agencies that are supported by Area Health Education Centers.
+The Area Health Education Center (AHEC) serves as an American Heart Association Training Center for health care organizations.
+Adena Health System in Chillicothe, Ohio, OhioHealth O’Bleness Hospital and HAVAR Inc in Athens, The Sech-Kar Company in Logan and Nelsonville, the Vinton County Health Department in McArthur, and the Applied Health Sciences and Wellness Department in the College of Health Sciences and Professions at Ohio University are all satellite agencies that are supported by our AHEC.